 To maximize transportation options into city from Charles de Gaulle airport, aim to arrive before 11:00 p.m.
 The last RER train from CDG (€9.25 October 2012) to the city leaves around that time, arriving in Paris just before midnight.
 The Cars Air France bus (€12 one way, €20 return, discounted if you buy online) also runs until 10:00 p.m., but if you miss the last one, there is also the Noctilien overnight bus service (€7.60).
 As a last resort, taxis are available all day and night (approximately €50).

 The Metro stops running at 1:00 a.m., but all-nighters still have a few transportation options: feet, bike, and night bus.
-Sign up for a one-day pass on the Vélib bike-sharing system for cheap, classic Parisian transportation.
+Sign up for a one-day pass on the Vélib bike-sharing system for cheap, classic Parisian transportation (like I did on my first-ever trip to Paris).
 The system can be accessed day and night, and with less traffic on the streets and a vast network of dedicated lanes, biking is a safe, easy option for navigating the city all night.
 The Noctilien bus service runs a series of convenient routes covering the highlights of the city, for the price of a regular T+ bus ticket (€1.70 each or a carnet of 10 for €12,70, can also be used on the Métro).

 1h00: Catch the last light show